 - 1/2 tsp black pepper

 - 1/3 cup panko breadcrumbs

-- 4 slices sharp Cheddar (or 4 tablespoons shredded cheese)
+- 4 slices sharp cheddar cheese or 4 tbsp shredded cheese

 - Combine ground turkey, salt, and pepper in a large bowl.
 Mix with a spatula until the spices are blended.
 Add onion and panko breadcrumbs.
 Gently stir a few times until the ingredients are well combined.
-Do not stir too much, otherwise the burger patties will become tough after cooking.
+Do not stir too much or the burger patties will become tough after cooking.

 - Divide the ground turkey mixture into 4 equal parts (or 3 if making thick burgers).
 Shape each portion into a ball by hand.
 Press to shape a round, 1/2-inch-thick disc (1 inch thick if making 3 burgers).
 Place burger patties on a plate and set aside.

 - Heat oil in a large skillet over medium-high heat until hot.
 If using an electric stove, turn on another element to low heat.